Genomicsplc/variantkey/README.md

 #### Normalization Function

 Individual bialleic variants can be normalized using the `normalize_variant` function provided by this library.
-The `normalize_variant` function has the ability to check the consistency of the variant against the genome reference and swap and/or flip the alleles if required.
+The `normalize_variant` function checks the consistency of the variant against the genome reference, and swap and/or flip the alleles if required.

 The genome reference binary file can be obtained from a FASTA file using the `resources/tools/fastabin.sh` script.
-This script only extract the first 25 sequences for chromosomes 1 to 22, X, Y and MT.
+This script extracts the first 25 sequences for chromosomes `1` to `22`, `X`, `Y` and `MT`.
 The first line of the binary fasta file contains the index composed by 26 blocks of 32 bit numbers, one for each of the 25 chromosomes plus one to indicate the end of the file.
 Each index number represents the file byte offset of the corresponding chromosome sequence.
 The index is followed by 25 lines, one for each chromosome sequence.